jaredsbror/Free-Electrical-Engineering-Apps-for-TI-Nspire-CX-CAS/README.md

 Mag.tns - Used to determine the magnitude response of a pole/zero plot in both Laplace and Z-Domain

 Resistors.tns - (1) Determine parallel resistance (2) Determine which missing resistor value produces a specific equivalent resistance

+Ohms.tns - Determine the power, current, voltage, and resistance of very simple circuits